MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-sql-server-tde.md

     The certificate name will be listed as “TDECertificate{timestamp}”.
 When you see a prefix of TDECertificate and followed by timestamp, this is the certificate provided by the system managed feature.

-## Encrypt a database using the system managed certificate
+## Encrypt a database using the system-managed certificate

 In the following examples consider a database named __userdb__ as the target for encryption and a system managed certificate named __TDECertificate2020_09_15_22_46_27__ per output of previous section.